TheoJJF/Chaos/README.md

 # Chaos
-This repository contains a collection of simulations of chaotic attractors, written in C++ and Simple and Fast Multimedia Library(SFML).
+This repository contains simulations of chaotic attractors, written in C++ and Simple and Fast Multimedia Library(SFML).

 ## Getting Started
 ### Cloning the repository